HajimeKawahara/exojax/documents/tutorials/get_started.rst

 2. Computation of the Cross Section using opa
 ---------------------------------------------

-ExoJAX has various opacity calculator classes, so-called “opa”.
-Here, we use a memory-saved opa, OpaPremodit.
+ExoJAX has various opacity calculator classes, so-called ``opa``.
+Here, we use a memory-saved opa, ``OpaPremodit``.
 We assume the robust tempreature range we will use is 500-1500K.

 .. code:: ipython3